Estimated reading time: 10 minutes

 - 16 or more “marijuana plants”

-The statute says “an individual 21 years of age or older may possess, or transport …” in relation to possession weight limits.
+The statute says “an individual 21 years of age or older may possess, or transport …” in relation to marijuana possession weight limits.

 But “… plants may be grown at a single residence, … provided that cultivation takes place at the primary residence of an individual 21 years of age or older and in an enclosed, locked space that is not open to public view.”
 Marijuana Grow.